codeforhamburg/cfhh-einfach-kaufen/src/app/dropdown-filter/README.md

 ```
 providers: [DropdownFilterService],
 ```
-don't forget to add `dropdownFilter_noMatchFoundText` to your i18n translation:
+don't forget to add to your i18n translation:
 ```
-{"dropdownFilter_noMatchFoundText" : "no results"}
+{"dropdownFilter_noMatchFoundText" : "no results",
+"dropdownFilter_isLoading": "loading ..."}
 ```

 <br>